GoogleChromeLabs/psi/README.md

 $ psi --help

   Usage
-    psi <url> <options>
+    $ psi <url>

   Example
-    psi todomvc.com --strategy=mobile
+    $ psi todomvc.com --strategy=mobile

   Options
     --key        Google API Key.
 By default the free tier is used.
     --strategy   Strategy to use when analyzing the page: mobile|desktop --format     Output format: cli|json|tap
     --locale     Locale results should be generated in.
     --threshold  Threshold score to pass the PageSpeed test.
     --optimized  Get the URL of optimized resources.
-    --download     Download optimised resources.
+    --download   Download optimized resources.
 ```